a-to-the-x-equals-n/unhashing-transformer-model/docs/journey.md

 ### Learning Rate

 realized learning rate was fixed, added learning rate warmup decy using cosine decay.

+### Trim to fp16

+in an attempt to speed up training, weights clipped to fp16

+overflow issues constantly, where it's hard to deduce meaningful training during epoch runtime because `nan` or `overflow` are being passed to the tqdm profress bar.

+>forced to drop lr and slow convergence; gradients exploding/overflowing virtually every batch

+### Gradients continue to explode

+Realized my model's network had architectural failures, and I didn't have `nn.LayerNorm`s interwoven to help prevent gradient explosions

+>...forced to retrain from scratch... again // dimensionality mismatches will distort and poison the weight distribution, and the old architecture won't play nice with the new architecture...

 ### `Dataset` & `Dataloader` Refreshers